Notifications with file descriptors

 File system notification with inotify

 Compared to signalfd and timerfd, inotify is older.
-It is also more complex, mostly because dealing with file system events is a large task.
-In my opinion, getting inotify right is tedious but there is no better alternative to get file system notifications on Linux right now.
+It is also more complex, mostly because dealing with file system events is difficult.
+In my opinion, using inotify correctly is tedious but there is no better alternative to get file system notifications on Linux right now.

-The inotify API provides several functions that must be combined to monitor file system events.
+The inotify API provides several functions that must be combined to watch file system events.
 A "inotify file descriptor" is called an "inotify instance".
-Associated with an inotify instance is a list of directories or files to monitor called "the watch list".
-Maintaining the watch list as file and directories change is the most difficult part.
+Associated with an inotify instance is a list of directories or files to watch called "the watch list".
+Maintaining the watch list as files and directories change is the most difficult part.

 int inotify_init(void);